 After you’ve got all your pompoms in order, stick the smaller pompoms on top of your bigger ones to serve as a cherry garnish.
 Thread a needle through the centre of your bigger pompoms to make your garland.
 Following that, begin sticking your big pompoms to cupcake wrappers and leave to dry.
 Talk about simple, mamas.

 Party décor and a party game, what’s not to love about piñatas?
-Save a bit of cash this year and make your own with a couple of leftover boxes, crepe paper and Styrofoam with the help of Tea and Lime’s super simple tutorial here.
+Save a bit of cash this year and make your own with a couple of leftover boxes, crepe paper and Styrofoam with the help of The Sweetest Occasion super simple tutorial here.
 We’re thinking creatively here as well ladies, swap out crepe paper for a spot of aluminium foil and you could easily make a robot or space ship…

 DIY Feather Crown